 Every region, and indeed every Spanish family, might have its version or secret ingredient.
 Some might add artichokes, bell peppers, or peas.
 Others might infuse the dish with rosemary or lemon zest.

-Typically cooked outdoors and over an open flame, paella has an element of festivity.
+Typically cooked outdoors over an open flame, paella is festive.
 It’s not just about the food but also the experience of communal cooking and dining.
 Whether for a family gathering, a local festival, or just a weekend meal, paella is a dish that celebrates Spanish culture, regional diversity, and the simple pleasures of shared dining.

 Turkish Kebab